webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 title: Handling Issues
 ---

-A long list of unused items can be frustrating, especially if you believe they're mostly false positives.
-Let's see how we can deal with this situation.
+A long list of unused items can be frustrating.
+The list may contain many false positives and/or it shows a lot of things that can be removed from the codebase.

+This pages guides you in dealing with false positives, and wraps up with a few things you can do if there's still a lot of work ahead of you.

 It makes sense to go over the issue types one by one.
-For instance, reducing the number of unused files should also reduce the number of unused dependencies.
+For instance, reducing the number of unused files will also reduce the number of unused dependencies.
+It's recommended to work this list from top to bottom.

 ## Unused files